 ★ Reps.
 Limón and Canales voted for cancellation.
 Contact them to say thank you and ask them to keep pushing.
 Contact the other six to change their minds.

 State your name and district.
-Say you oppose the Flock renewal and want it canceled.
-Give one or two specific facts — the Android 8.1 operating system that can never be patched, the Harris County data access question, the $7.5 billion valuation built on resident data.
-End with your ask.
-Sit down.
+Say you are concerned about how the Flock renewal was handled and you want the accountability amendment enforced.
+Give one or two specific facts — the Android 8.1 operating system that can never be patched, the Harris County data access question, the deleted data-sale prohibition in the February 2026 Terms rewrite.
+End with a specific ask: "I am asking this council to hold EPPD to the open vendor selection amendment and require written accountability conditions before the next grant application is submitted."
 One person speaking clearly and calmly does more than ten people shouting.

 The most powerful thing you can do after contacting your representative is tell someone else.
 Share this site.
 Tell your neighbors.
 Post it in your neighborhood group.
-The contract expires May 16 — time is short.
+The cameras are still running — and none of the accountability questions were answered before the April 28 renewal.

 Send it to anyone who drives in El Paso.
 That's everyone.
 Every person who drives past a Flock camera is in this.